The Motorola Moto G 5G Plus is a good phone, but it's arguably let down by its confounding name.

 But our biggest complaint with the fingerprint sensor is that, quite simply, it’s a pain to open the phone with your left hand.
 We’re seeing these side-mounted fingerprint sensors popping up on too many phones at the moment, and we sincerely hope that companies realise the fingerprint sensor was not a problem that needed fixing.

 Motorola Moto G 5G Plus Price and Rivals

 At just under £300, the G 5G Plus is undoubtedly a good value phone.
 However, with phones such as the Google Pixel 4a coming to market, which costs around $50 less, it’s clear that Motorola has some serious competition.

 From our point of view, it’s hard to look past the Pixel 4a when considering a sub-$500 phone.
-The camera is fantastic, you have guaranteed software updates for years to come, and the simplicity of the Pixel’s design is something to be cherished in 2020.
+The camera is fantastic, you have guaranteed software updates for years to come, and the simplicity of the Pixel’s design is something to be cherished.

 If you’re worried about 5G coverage, you need only wait a while until Google announces the Pixel 4a 5G, which we’ll be sure to review as soon as possible.

 It’s a shame to say, but Motorola appears to have been beaten at its own game by Google.

 Motorola G 5G Plus Review Verdict